Last updated: July 16, 2022

 Also, once you jailbreak your iPhone, you've voided your warranty, so you can't get help from Apple if something goes wrong with your device.

 But even jailbreaking is not necessary if someone wants to hack your phone, there are special programs for this.
-Find out what they are and how to remove them from your phone in this article.

 Change your Apple ID password regularly